How to get touch with us over the festive period

 Mediation is a process in which an independent mediator works with a couple to help them reach a mutual agreement.
 It is a voluntary process, meaning that both parties need to commit to engaging in the process.
 It is open to either party to leave mediation at any stage.

-You can contact a mediator direct, or alternatively your solicitor can make the referral to mediation for you.
+You can contact a mediator directly, or your solicitor can make the referral to mediation for you.
 We would suggest that you discuss the option of family mediation with your solicitor at an early stage as they will be able to help you to understand whether it is the right option for you.

 Mediation is a confidential process and conducted on a without prejudice basis so any agreement reached is not binding on the parties, allowing them to obtain independent advice from their respective solicitors as to the proposals and their positions.
-It cannot be relied upon in court should mediation breakdown.
+It cannot be relied upon in court should mediation break down.

 It is important for parties thinking about mediation to understand that it is not an advice service.
 The mediator will remain impartial and cannot advise the parties.
-Therefore, each party should take their own independent advice so that they can best understand their position.
+Therefore, each party should take their independent advice so that they can best understand their position.

 What is the mediation process?